nushell/nushell.github.io/README.md

 actionLink: /book/
 features:
   - title: Pipelines to control any OS
-    details: Nu works on Linux, macOS, and Windows.
+    details: Nu works on Linux, macOS, BSD and Windows.
 Learn it once, then use it anywhere.
   - title: Everything is data
     details: Nu pipelines use structured data so you can safely select, filter, and sort the same way every time.
 Stop parsing strings and start solving problems.
   - title: Powerful plugins